tiredofit/docker-kopano-core/README.md

 ###### Webapp Plugin: Files Options

-This plugin requires an IV and Key to encrypt credentials for users to remove services.
-If the env vars do not exist, a random 8 char IV and 16 char KEY will be generated and stored in ${CONFIG_PATH}webapp/key-files and reloaded on each container start.
+This plugin requires an IV and Key (3.x) or Secret (> 4.x) to encrypt credentials for users to access services.
+If the env vars do not exist, a random 8 char IV and 16 char KEY or 24 char secret will be generated and stored in ${CONFIG_PATH}webapp/key-files and reloaded on each container start.

 | Parameter                                     | Description                     | Default                           |
 | --------------------------------------------- | ------------------------------- | --------------------------------- |